timolinn/the-pragmatic-programmer/README.md

 - Commonly known as decoupling/modular/layered systems by developers.
 - Two or more things are orthogonal if changes in one do not affect any of the others.
-- Design components that are self-contained: independent, and with a single well-defined purpose
+- Design components that are self-contained: independent, and with a single well-defined purpose are said to be orthogonal.
 - Orthogonality increases productivity by guaranteeing changes are localized, and so development time and testing time are reduced.
 It also promotes reuse.
 - Look for opportunities to improve your code structurally or to make it more orthogonal.
 This process is called __Refactoring__
 - Eliminate Effects Between Unrelated Things